cdktf/cdktf-provider-google/docs/alloydbInstance.python.md

 The type of the instance.

-If the instance type is READ_POOL, provide the associated PRIMARY instance in the 'depends_on' meta-data attribute.
-Possible values: ["PRIMARY", "READ_POOL"]
+If the instance type is READ_POOL, provide the associated PRIMARY/SECONDARY instance in the 'depends_on' meta-data attribute.
+If the instance type is SECONDARY, point to the cluster_type of the associated secondary cluster instead of mentioning SECONDARY.
+Example: {instance_type = google_alloydb_cluster.<secondary_cluster_name>.cluster_type} instead of {instance_type = SECONDARY}
+If the instance type is SECONDARY, the terraform delete instance operation does not delete the secondary instance but abandons it instead.
+Use deletion_policy = "FORCE" in the associated secondary cluster and delete the cluster forcefully to delete the secondary cluster as well its associated secondary instance.
+Users can undo the delete secondary instance action by importing the deleted secondary instance by calling terraform import.
+Possible values: ["PRIMARY", "READ_POOL", "SECONDARY"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.4.0/docs/resources/alloydb_instance#instance_type AlloydbInstance#instance_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.5.0/docs/resources/alloydb_instance#instance_type AlloydbInstance#instance_type}

 ---